5uperdan/gamejam-2019-06-01/README.md

 ### Must haves

-- start with completed socialist square so they have a safe point
 - fix bike spawn to safe place
 - completed buildings must add to score
 - colour the player's energy bar to indicate whether the player has enough energy to complete and action.